 Although the retirement tour was well deserved, it wasn’t representative of the Kobe Bryant many of us twenty-somethings grew up watching.
 His patented fadeaway, signature snarl, and unbreakable will seemed to be relics of a time long since past.
-However, on April 13th 2016, the Black Mamba peeked his head out once more.
+However, on April 13th 2016, his last game, the Black Mamba peeked his head out once more.
 Rising to a resounding crescendo by the tune of 60 relentless points, Kobe added a much-needed exclamation point to what had become a three-year run-on sentence of dismay.
 He delivered an instant classic.

 Although the younger Kobe Bryant was one in the same as his alter ego, the Black Mamba, this older and more seasoned Kobe embodies his newer and more affectionate nickname, Vino.
 Like a fine wine, Kobe gets better with age.